Dipendra Singh Airee: Career

 He made his first-class debut on 6 November 2019, for Nepal against the Marylebone Cricket Club (MCC), during the MCC's tour of Nepal.
 Later the same month, he was named as the vice-captain of Nepal's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 He was also named in Nepal's squad for the cricket tournament at the 2019 South Asian Games.
-The Nepal team won the bronze medal, after they beat the Maldives by five wickets in the third-place playoff match.
+Nepal won the bronze medal, after beating the Maldives by five wickets in the third-place playoff match.
 In September 2020, he was one of eighteen cricketers to be awarded with a central contract by the Cricket Association of Nepal.

-In December 2021, Airee along with Gyanendra Malla were sacked as vice-captain and captain respectively, over disciplinary issues, with the Cricket Association of Nepal (CAN) appointing Sandeep Lamichhane as the new national captain.
+In December 2021, Airee and Gyanendra Malla were sacked as vice-captain and captain, respectively, over disciplinary issues, with the Cricket Association of Nepal (CAN) appointing Sandeep Lamichhane as the new national captain.

 On 26 March 2022, in the second match of a two-match series against Papua New Guinea, Airee scored his first century in an ODI match with 105 runs.

 On 2 April 2022, in the final round-robin match of the tri-series, Airee scored his first century in T20I cricket, with 110 not out against Malaysia.

+On September 27, 2023, Airee broke a 16-year-old world record by Yuvraj Singh for the fastest 50 runs in T20I, breaking the record by scoring 50 in just 9 balls against Mongolia in the 2022 Asian Games.
+During the match he hit 6 consecutive sixes but in two different overs, hitting 5 sixes in last five balls of an over and another one in next ball he faced in next over.

+On April 13, 2024, Airee hit 6 sixes in 6 balls against Qatar during the group stage game in ACC Men’s Premier Cup 2024 held in Oman in the final over of the inning.
+In May 2024, he was named in Nepal's squad for the 2024 ICC Men's T20 World Cup tournament.

+T20 franchise cricket

+In 2023, Airee played for the Montreal Tigers in the GT20 Canada.
+Where Montreal Tigers defeated Surrey Jaguars by 5 wickets to win their first title.
+In 2024, Airee played for the Vancouver Knights alongside other star players like Sandeep Lamichhane, Mohammad Amir.